pritiyadav888/Priti-Yadav-IS24-full-stack-competition-req97073/README.md

 NOTE- Make sure to have Angular CLI installed (`npm insatll -g @angular/cli`)

+This project has seperate frontend and backend(`server` in this case)

 ## Backend server

-1. Open new terminal
+1. Please clone the git repo.
-2. Navigate to server
+2. In a new terminal navigate to `server` directroy
 3. Run `npm install`
 4. Run this command to run the frontend --  `node index.js`
 5. Navigate to `http://localhost:3000/api/health`.
 6. Navigate to `http://localhost:3000/api/api-docs/` to get swagger

 ## Run Frontend
-1. PLease clone the git repo.
-2. Navigate to frontend/imb_app
+1. Navigate to frontend/imb_app
-3. Run `npm install`
+2. Run `npm install`
-4. Run this command to run the frontend --  `ng serve`
+3. Run this command to run the frontend --  `ng serve`
-5. Navigate to `http://localhost:4200/`.
+4. Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## CRUD(APIs)